HymEric/Awesome-Representation-Learning-CV-PaperAndCode/README.md

 # Awesome-Representation-Learning-CV-PaperAndCode
 Learning useful representations with the unsupervised or weakly supervised methods is a key challenge in artificial intelligence.
-The **representation learning (RL)** is helpful for most specific tasks like classification, recognition, detection, image editing et al. in computer vision area.
-RL is mainly appeared in the classification, disentangled representation/attributes, VAE, GAN, Flow-based model, image-translation, deep clustering papers.
+The **representation learning (RL)** is helpful for most specific tasks like classification, recognition, detection, image editing, image retrieval, et al. in computer vision area.
+RL is mainly appeared in the learning good representations for down-stream task, disentangled representation/attributes, VAE, GAN, Flow-based model, image-translation, deep clustering papers.
 This repo mainly focuses on the lasted development in the RL area.

 I hope this repo helps both you and me.
 If you find some mistakes, other novel or interesting works related to **representation learning**, please don't hesitate to **issue** or **pull request**.